algosup/2022-2023-project-4-game-design-Team-2/Document/Quality Assurance/Test_Plan.md

 - Identify all the feature that will need to be tested
 - Description of the testing strategies to be employed
-- List the test project deliverable elements.

 ### Test Procedure :

+During the project, We will have two major session of testing :

+- One in the end of the second week
+- One in the end of the fourth week

+During this session, we will gather feedback about the opinion people have in our game and what could be improve.
+Also, we will make sure that every feature that we implemented appear in the "Test_Case.md" document and have been fully tested.

 ### Scope of the test :

 ###  Bug Reports :

-During the test phase, any bug that will be found will be added to the bug report "insert link".
+During the test phase, any bug that will be found will be added to the "Bug_report.md" document.
 Each bug report will contain this kind of information :

 | Information                                  	| Description                                                                                	|